Steve Suter

 Steve Suter (born June 26, 1982) is an American former football player.
-He played as wide receiver and return specialist for the Maryland Terrapins and also briefly played Canadian football for the Hamilton Tiger-Cats.
+He played as a wide receiver and return specialist for the Maryland Terrapins and also briefly played Canadian football for the Hamilton Tiger-Cats.
 He gained fame for his explosive returning ability and elusiveness.
 Despite Suter's career being plagued and finally cut short by injuries, he set multiple NCAA, conference, and school records.

-Early years
+Early life

 Steve Suter was born in Manchester, Maryland, the son of George and Lynn Suter.
 He attended North Carroll High School in Hampstead, Maryland, where he rushed for over 4,000 career yards.
-During his senior year in 1999, he rushed for 1,748 yards and 19 touchdowns.
+During his senior year in 1999, he rushed for 1,748 yards (1.6 km) and 19 touchdowns.
 He was ranked #8 in the state of Maryland for rushing and named as a USA Today honorable mention All-American, Prepstar all-region, first-team all-state, and Baltimore Sun All-Metro player.

 College career

 Suter spent his freshman year in 2000 on redshirt status.
 In 2001, he saw minor action in the first four games before breaking an index finger.

 In 2002, Suter played in all 14 games as a first-string slot receiver and started in the 2003 Peach Bowl as an X-receiver.
-Suter returned four punts for touchdowns: against Akron (81 yards), West Virginia (80 yards), Duke (63 yards), and North Carolina (77 yards).
+Suter returned four punts for touchdowns: against Akron (81 yards (ca. 74 m)), West Virginia (80 yards (ca. 73 m)), Duke (63 yards (ca. 58 m)), and North Carolina (77 yards (ca. 70 m)).
 He was twice selected as the ACC Specialist of the Week for his performances at Duke and North Carolina.
 On his second career carry, he scored on a 61-yard run against N.C.
 State and was named as the ACC Offensive Back of the Week.
-Against Eastern Michigan, Suter's career-first touchdown reception was from Scott McBrien for 91 yards, which was one yard shy of the school record 92-yard reception set by Ed Bolton and Stan Lavine in 1949.
+Against Eastern Michigan, Suter's career-first touchdown reception was from Scott McBrien for 91 yards (ca. 83 m), which was one yard shy of the school record 92-yard reception set by Ed Bolton and Stan Lavine in 1949.
 During the Peach Bowl against Tennessee, he made his first career start as a receiver and returned a punt and shook four tackles to pick up 79-yards.

 Suter set the NCAA records for single-season punt returns with 56, kick returns with 78, punt return yards with 778, and tied the NCAA record for punt return touchdowns.
 The Sporting News and CNN Sports Illustrated named him to the All-American second-team, and the conference named him to the All-ACC first-team as a return specialist.